-At the moment it is not possible to discuss queries through the front door so please call the surgery on 01923 262363 and a receptionist will be happy to help you.
+We are open but for booked appointments only.
+It is not possible to discuss queries through the front door so please call the surgery on 01923 262363 and a receptionist will be happy to help you.

-Please read the safety advice below:
+Hand Sanitiser - Please read the safety advice below:

 Vehicle fires - Alcohol Hand Sanitiser